In this article...

 Workflow management software can be a worthwhile option to develop an organized method of streamlining a team’s processes.
 These systems enable organizations to establish and monitor tasks within the system, so teams can stay on track.
 Furthermore, the automation and collaboration features can support a workforce’s functions and productivity.

 Companies use workflow management software (WfM or WfMS) to automate and facilitate the movement of documents and forms between companies, stakeholders, and teams.
-Beginning in the mid 1990s, companies have used WfMS to hasten document sharing and automatically fill forms that previously required redundant processes.
+Companies use WfMS to hasten document sharing and automatically fill forms that previously required redundant processes.
 WfM programs remove manual steps that would otherwise slow time to ship for manufacturing, health, education, service, and many more industries.

 Companies who continue to use manual processes to share documents and move information between individuals and teams will find their time spent on paperwork and loss of documents through human error significantly decreased upon implementation.